Extension Logo

 • Have consistently flowering plants in your space.

-• Allow some amount of aphids to be on plants.
+• Allow some aphids to be on plants.

 • Limit pesticide applications.
-Many insecticides are not selective, meaning they will kill both pests, beneficial insects, and other insects.
+Many insecticides are not selective, meaning they will kill both pests and beneficial insects.

 • Provide overwintering habitats by leaving some plant debris and dead leaves on the ground over the winter.